ETA & Search Fund Practicum

 Who Should Apply

 The ETA Practicum is a great fit for MBA students who may be looking to buy and grow their family business, or otherwise pursue entrepreneurship without the specific obstacles that come with building a business from the ground-up.
-The course takes place during both the Fall and Spring semesters and is taught by Jacob Hall, MBA and Mellie Price, MSTC.
+The course takes place every Spring semester and is taught by Jacob Hall, MBA.